JohnCselcuk/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis
-Follow the link to reach Data files:[Pewlett Hackard Analysis](https://github.com/JohnCselcuk/Pewlett-Hackard-Analysis)
+Follow the link to reach Data Sources:[Pewlett Hackard Analysis](https://github.com/JohnCselcuk/Pewlett-Hackard-Analysis)

 We used several tools to complete this Analysis:
 - QuickDBD